The Top Ten BEST GPS Trackers in 2023

 Best Overall GPS Tracker

-This compact device can be purchased with optional accessories like a protective magnetic case or case with extended battery (for an additional 4 months of life).
-While the device itself is water-resistant, these cases make it even more rugged for harsh conditions.
+This extremely compact tracker can be purchased with optional accessories which enable you to make the most of your device.
+Accessories include protective magnetic cases for easy mounting, extended batteries for an additional four months of battery life, and more.
+While the device is already water-resistant, a protective case can make the Spark Nano even more rugged and ready for use in harsh conditions.

 - You still need to remember to recharge it